-The AD73322 SPORT is a flexible, full-duplex, synchronous serial port whose protocol has been designed to allow up to four AD73322 devices (or combinations of AD73322 dual codecs and AD73311 single codecs up to eight codec blocks) to be connected, in cascade, to a single DSP via a six-wire interface.
-It has a very flexible architecture that can be configured by programming two of the internal control registers in each codec block.
-The AD73322 SPORT has three distinct modes of operation: Control Mode, Data Mode and Mixed Control/Data Mode.
+The AD73311L SPORT is a flexible, full-duplex, synchronous serial port whose protocol has been designed to allow up to eight AD73311L devices to be connected, in cascade, to a single DSP via a six-wire interface.
+It has a very flexible architecture that can be configured by programming two of the internal control registers.
+The AD73311L SPORT has three distinct modes of operation: Control Mode, Data Mode and Mixed Control/Data Mode.